-Figure 1: The "Layer Cake" of Benefits from Energy Efficiency, Regulatory Assistance Project2
+Figure 1: The "Layer Cake" of Benefits from Energy Efficiency, Regulatory Assistance Project

 The Seventh Power Plan summarizes these values nicely by stating: "[Energy efficiency] is by far the least-expensive resource available to the region and it avoids risks of volatile fuel prices, finance risks associated with large-scale resources, and it mitigates the risk of potential carbon emission reduction policies to address climate-change concerns.
-In addition, [energy efficiency] resources not only provide annual energy savings, but contribute significantly to meeting the region's future needs for capacity by reducing both winter and summer peak demands."
+In addition, [energy efficiency] resources not only provide annual energy savings but contribute significantly to meeting the region's future needs for capacity by reducing both winter and summer peak demands."
 This section explores the many value streams of energy efficiency, providing quantification where possible.
-While this section breaks these values out into those that accrue to the power system directly from the broader societal benefits, the Council considers all costs and benefits within its total resource cost analysis for planning.
-As described, many of these benefits, particularly those that accrue to the power system, represent a long-term planning perspective.
-However, long-term power system benefits reduce power system revenue requirement that, in the end, benefit end use customers in the form of lower bills for electricity over the long term.
+This section takes a regional perspective, breaking these values out into those that accrue to the power system directly from the broader societal benefits.
+Later sections of this paper focus on how these regional values differentially flow back to entities.

-1 Pacific Northwest Electric Power Planning and Conservation Act, §3(4)(D), 94 Stat.
+&lt;sup>4 Pacific Northwest Electric Power Planning and Conservation Act, §3(4)(D), 94 Stat.
 2699.

-2 Regulatory Assistance Project, September 2013.
+&lt;sup>5 Regulatory Assistance Project, September 2013.
 Recognizing the Full Value of Energy Efficiency: What's Under the Feel-Good Frosting of the World's Most Valuable Layer Cake of Benefits.